spm01/election_project/README.md

 Finally, I also estimate an elasticnet logistic regression (!!) but find insignificant differences between the traditional logistic regression and the elasticnet model.

+As always, the PDF has the cleanest formatting. :)

 Metrics for model performance: accuracy, precision, specificity, and sensitivity.